-- 1 The venue will place barricades, staff, and signage to enable movement through designated paths in ticketed and general admission spaces. - 2 Routes from audience areas to concessions, restrooms, and exits will be marked and illuminated. - 3 Queue lines at concession areas will be managed throughout the time the venue is open to keep accessways open. - 4 All fire lanes and exit paths to be monitored by staff to ensure accessibility. - 5 General Admission areas will be monitored for signs of distress and indications that the occupant load in an area is too high or that a crowd surge is possible.
+- 1. The venue will place barricades, staff, and signage to enable movement through designated paths in ticketed and general admission spaces. - Routes from audience areas to concessions, restrooms, and exits will be marked and illuminated. - 3.
+Queue lines at concession areas will be managed throughout the time the venue is open to keep accessways open. - 4.
+All fire lanes and exit paths to be monitored by staff to ensure accessibility. - 5.
+General Admission areas will be monitored for signs of distress and indications of an increasing occupant load in an area in order to address with mitigation measures.